Schooljaar-1/PSatisCalcBackend/README.md

 Welcome to the **SaticCalcBackend** repository!
 This project will serve as the backend for Satisfactory Calculator backend.
 This backend is built using ASP.NET webapi.

 ## Features (☐ || ☑)
+- ☐ Controllers to handle actions between front and backend
 - ☐ Dynamic JSON array with recipes from the Satisfactory game
-- ☐ Controllers to handle actions between front and backend
+- ☐ Logarithm to generate flowcharts for Satisfactory production using mermaid
 - ☐ Unit tests to test certain endpoints

 ## 🛠️ Tech Stack